 Does he struggle and gag a bit when your milk lets down?
 Perhaps your letdown is a bit overwhelming and a different position would be helpful for him.

 Does he tend to get drowsy five minutes into feeding?
-You could head this off by tickling his toes and blowing on his hair 4 minutes into his feeding.
+You can stop that from happening by tickling his toes and blowing on his hair 4 minutes into his feeding.

 Does he need to burp partway through a feeding?